Book review: The Case Against Fragrance, by Kate Grenville (Amazon)

 I get headaches or nausea when people sit near me on the subway doused in perfume, or if they smell too strongly like cigarettes.
 In Europe, this has been a bigger problem than it was in the U.S., both the perfume and the cigarettes.

-But we know cigarettes are bad, and we know secondhand smoke is also dangerous (even if Austrians, who I currently live amongst, will aggressively defend smoking and argue about its risks, secondhand or otherwise.
-Fact is considered opinion here.)
+But we know cigarettes are bad, and we know secondhand smoke is also dangerous (even if in some European countries they’re still aggressively defend smoking and arguing about its risks, secondhand or otherwise.
+Habit dies hard, even faced with facts).
 But what about perfume?
 Isn’t it just a case of some people preferring it, or preferring certain scents, while others simply prefer different ones, or an absence of it?
 No inherent danger in something you only smell, right?

 Absolutely not, argues Grenville.
 And science.
 In this book she proves it, and draws important parallels to when the health risk from cigarette smoke, primary and secondhand, was also an emerging science.